argonne-lcf/Megatron-DeepSpeed/ALCF/notes/cpt.md

-## Worth exploring
-Follow and implement the [recipe](https://arxiv.org/pdf/2407.07263v1) where the new dataset is incrementally introduced.
-This might be advantageous for example when the new dataset is QAs as opposed to pure text.
-Here:
-1. If base model LR was decayed to 0, one might need to rewarm it before following the recipe
-2. Constant/infinite LR schedule was used, one might experiment with the recipe as is.
+## Things to keep in mind
+- If new dataset is considerably smaller that previous ones, one need to put more weight on previous data.
+- One can reduce/increase the batch size by a factor k but need to reduce/increase LR by a factor $\sqrt(k)$ or $k$.